enricocid/Music-Player-GO/README.md

-### Very simple UI "Everything in one UI", the way I'd like it to be:
+### Very simple and nice UI "Everything in one UI", the way I'd like it to be:

 - Music organized by artist;
 - Sliding up panel containing controls (when collapsed) and the artist albums/songs (when expanded);
 - No need to navigate between activities;

-### Open settings directly from UI thanks to an elegant circular reveal animation.
+### Open settings directly from UI.
 Available settings:

 - UI inversion;
+- UI accents;
 - Equalizer;

 ### Minimal code: